countnazgul/enigma-mixin/README.md

   - no parameters
 - `mGetFields` - returns an array with all field names
   - no parameters
+- `mGetAlwaysOneSelectedFields` - returns an string array with all fields for which `qOneAndOnlyOne` is `true`
 - `mCreateSessionListbox` - creates a **session** listbox object for the specified field

   - fieldName